omgnetwork/ruby-sdk/README.md

 #### Credit

 Transfer the specified amount (as an integer, down to the `subunit_to_unit`) from the master wallet to the specified user's wallet.
+In the following methods, an idempotency token is used to ensure that one specific credit/debit occurs only once.
+The implementer is responsible for ensuring that those idempotency tokens are unique - sending the same one two times will prevent the second transaction from happening.

 ```
 address = OmiseGO::Balance.credit(
   provider_user_id: 'some_uuid',
   token_id: 'OMG:5e9c0be5-15d1-4463-9ec2-02bc8ded7120',
   amount: 10_000,
+  idempotency_token: "123",
   metadata: {}
 )
 ```